xXSimon SinisterXx

 tips

-1. Use these pictures, videos and Pinterest boards as references when planning outfits or decorations, or before shopping.
+1. Use pictures, videos and Pinterest boards as references when planning outfits or decorations, or before shopping.

 2. Don't copy the pictures exactly, but get creative.
 Choose colors, patterns, accessories and DIY in a way that works for your look.